La Trobe Rural Health School Executive

 Professor Jane Mills

 Professor Jane Mills is Dean of the La Trobe Rural Health School and Pro Vice-Chancellor Health Innovation at La Trobe University.
-One of Australia’s most experienced primary care academics, she has worked in both government and tertiary sectors.
-Her research focuses on health workforce, health system strengthening and nursing education.
-Professor Mills is one of Australia’s top disciplinary researchers with a Scopus H-index of 32 and Google Scholar H-index of 51.
-Since 2006, Professor Mills has been the recipient of over $3.9 million in research and consultancy income including an NHMRC Postdoctoral Fellowship in Primary Health Care.
+One of Australia’s foremost primary health care academics with proven success in leading and managing teams in both government and tertiary sectors.
+In 2024 was recognised as Australia's Rural and Remote Health Advocate of the year.
+An active researcher in the fields of rural health, health workforce, health system strengthening and nursing education, Professor Mills has a Scopus H-index of 38, Google Scholar H-index of 56 and is listed in the Scopus top 2% of nurse researchers worldwide.
+Since 2006 has been the recipient of over $3.9 million in research and consultancy income including an NHMRC Post-Doctoral Fellowship in Primary Health Care.

-An internationally recognised grounded theorist, she co-authored with Professor Melanie Birks the popular SAGE publication, Grounded Theory: A Practical Guide, which has furthered the development of fundamental grounded theory methods of theoretical coding and storyline analysis.
-Professor Mills also has a reputation as an excellent higher degree research supervisor across disciplines including public health, dentistry, nursing, midwifery, pharmacy, allied health and social work.
+An internationally recognised grounded theorist, in the past decade wrote the popular text, Grounded Theory: a practical guide, which has furthered the development of fundamental grounded theory methods of theoretical coding and storyline analysis.
+The original text has over 6100 citations and has been reprinted several times since its publication in 2011.
+A third edition was released in December 2022.
+A recipient of an Australian Government Office of Learning and Teaching National Citation for Outstanding Contribution to Learning and Teaching in the area of teaching research.
+Professor Mills has a reputation as an outstanding higher degree research supervisor across a number of disciplines including public health, dentistry, nursing, midwifery, pharmacy, allied health and social work

 Professor Carol McKinstry